Donate to support freedom.

 A private AI coding assistant - with realistic home-laptop Ollama model picks

-Step-by-step local LLM coding setup: install Ollama, pick realistic laptop-local Qwen3.5, Gemma 4, Qwen3.6, or DeepSeek R1 models by hardware tier, and connect VSCodium with Continue.
+Step-by-step local LLM coding setup: install Ollama, pick realistic laptop-local models (Gemma 4, Qwen3, Qwen3-coder) by hardware tier, and connect VSCodium with Continue.
+Covers quantization, tool calling, and agent reliability.

 Time to read: 12 min